Kmorro01/Kind-Financial---Agrisoft/README.md

 ---

 ### Dinenberg, founded the company in 2013 with a goal of providing capital and other services to fill the void in banking services available to cannabis cultivators and retailers, specializing in compliance after the company acquired *Agrisoft* in 2015 to provide they still found financial problems with all the new reglatory rules and regulation created by local and federal goverment and supply and demand issues.

- Agrisoft has bridged the gap with the following:
+<center> Agrisoft has bridged the gap with the following:

     * Detailed Plant Tracking Inventory Management
     *	Real-time Data Capture
     * Cash Management and Collection
     *	Strict Financial and Operational Oversight
     *	Anti-Money Laundering Compliance Features
     *	Enterprise Level Reporting
     *	Top-grade Technology
     *	Web-based, mobile-friendly interface

 ---
 ### Cannabis Growers and Sellers are the intended customer for *Agrisoft*.